hyperledger-archives/fabric/docs/API/CoreAPI.md

 You can work with the REST API through any tool of your choice.
 For example, the curl command line utility or a browser based client such as the Firefox Rest Client or Chrome Postman.
 You can likewise trigger REST requests directly through [Swagger](http://swagger.io/).
 You can utilize the Swagger service directly or, if you prefer, you can set up Swagger locally by following the instructions [here](#to-set-up-swagger-ui).

-**Note:** The REST interface port is defined as port 5000 in the [core.yaml](https://github.com/hyperledger/fabric/blob/master/peer/core.yaml).
-If you are sending REST requests to a peer node running in Vagrant from outside of Vagrant, also use port 5000.
-This mapping is defined in [Vagrantfile](https://github.com/hyperledger/fabric/blob/master/devenv/Vagrantfile)
+**Note:** The default REST interface port is 5000.
+It can be configured in [core.yaml](https://github.com/hyperledger/fabric/blob/master/peer/core.yaml) using the `rest.address` property.
+If using Vagrant, the REST port mapping is defined in [Vagrantfile](https://github.com/hyperledger/fabric/blob/master/devenv/Vagrantfile).

 **Note on constructing a test blockchain** If you want to test the REST API locally, construct a test blockchain by running the TestServerOpenchain_API_GetBlockCount test implemented inside [api_test.go](https://github.com/hyperledger/fabric/blob/master/core/rest/api_test.go).
 This test will create a test blockchain with 5 blocks.
 Subsequently restart the peer process.